Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

 \subsubsection{Miri\cite{miri}:}

+\minorrevision{}{Miri is an interpreter for the Rust MIR.
+It emulates the execution of each line of code using a virtual address space, and can detect memory leaks, out of bounds accesses, and other potential vulnerabilities.
+This is a \textit{dynamic} tool, and deals with actual vulnerabilities that arise when Rust code is run.
+In contrast, \sysname{} deals with \textit{potential} vulnerabilities that \textit{could} arise when a function is called in a certain context.
+So we expect Miri to detect \la bugs if and only if the exploit code is also provided.}

-~~For each of the 27 synthetic bugs, we ran Miri directly with the exploit function (see~\Cref{sec:synthetic}) that exposes the vulnerability.
+For each of the 27 synthetic bugs, we ran Miri directly with the exploit function (see~\Cref{sec:synthetic}) that exposes the vulnerability.
 Miri detected a memory safety error in all 27 of the cases, but without the exploit function, Miri cannot detect any one of them.
 This shows that given a large enough test suite, Miri might be able to find these bugs, but constructing that test suite is non-trivial.
-As such, Miri is orthogonal to our problem, because it detects \textit{actual} bugs arising during execution, as opposed to \textit{potential} bugs.
 We discuss more about dynamic tools in~\Cref{sec:related_work}.

-\begin{myshadowbox} \textbf{Summary:} There are no existing static tools that are well-suited to this problem.
-The potential ones that we tried, namely Rudra and MirChecker, were \textbf{unable to detect any} of the lifetime annotation bugs.
-The dynamic tool Miri, in contrast, was able to detect the bugs, but they require manually crafted test cases, which is non-trivial in real project settings. \end{myshadowbox}
+\begin{myshadowbox} \textbf{Summary:} Existing static analysis tools are not well-suited to this problem.
+For instance, Rudra and MirChecker were \textbf{unable to detect any} of the lifetime annotation bugs.
+The dynamic tool Miri, in contrast, was able to detect the bugs, but it requires manually crafted test cases, which is non-trivial in real project settings. \end{myshadowbox}